-It is typically not necessary to perform an emergent MRI on patients with suspected lumbar or sacral radiculopathy if the clinician does not suspect a serious underlying cause (e.g., cauda equina syndrome, cancer, epidural abscess) of the radiculopathy.
+It is not necessary to perform an emergent MRI on patients with suspected lumbar or sacral radiculopathy if the clinician does not suspect a serious underlying cause (e.g., cauda equina syndrome, cancer, epidural abscess) of the radiculopathy.
 If symptoms persist, worsen, do not respond to conservative therapy, or procedures are considered, the use of imaging with an MRI may be considered.
-For those with severe or unrelenting findings that have imaging results, not suggestive of an underlying cause should undergo electromyography and nerve conduction studies.
+Those with severe or unrelenting findings with imaging results not suggestive of an underlying cause should undergo electromyography and nerve conduction studies.
 In some cases, a lumbar puncture is done.

-The pain is described as aching and diffuse along her lower back.
+The pain is described as aching and diffusing along her lower back.
 She reports that the pain is worse with walking and prolonged standing or sitting and is relieved when lying down.
-She reports that the pain radiates into her right buttock, but not down the leg.
+She reports that the pain radiates into her right buttock but not down the leg.

 Chris is generally healthy.
 The only medication that she takes regularly is sertraline for depression.
 She has never had any surgeries and has no allergies to medications.

-Her primary care physician recommends that she goes to physical therapy and prescribes diclofenac 50 mg three times a day for three weeks and encourages her to use acetaminophen for breakthrough pain.
+Her primary care physician recommends that she go to physical therapy, prescribes diclofenac 50 mg three times a day for three weeks, and encourages her to use acetaminophen for breakthrough pain.

 At the three-week follow-up, Chris is doing better.
-Her primary care physician recommends continued home exercises as recommended by the physical therapist and use of as needed acetaminophen for pain; the NSAID is stopped at this time as it is likely limited if any inflammation is contributing to the pain.
+Her primary care physician recommends continued home exercises as recommended by the physical therapist and the use of acetaminophen for pain; the NSAID is stopped at this time as it is likely limited if any inflammation contributes to the pain.

-This case is typical of back pain; it essentially resolved within six weeks.
-The pain was caused by an acute injury with muscle spasms causing the referral of pain into the buttock.
+This case is typical of back pain; it is essentially resolved within six weeks.
+The pain was caused by an acute injury with muscle spasms, causing pain in the buttock.
 Radicular pain was not present.
-Radicular pain would be present if there was inflammation, compression, or injury to a spinal nerve root.
+Radicular pain would be present if inflammation, compression, or injury to a spinal nerve root.

 The use of imaging is not indicated in this case because there were no red flags.
-Typically, this type of back pain responds to the use of simple analgesics; the use of opioids is not necessary.
+Typically, this type of back pain responds to simple analgesics; the use of opioids is unnecessary.
 Acetaminophen is preferred for analgesia because of its relatively safe profile.
 The use of an NSAID may be needed because of its anti-inflammatory effect.
-At times, a short-term use of a muscle relaxer may be helpful for muscle spasm that often contributes to this type of acute pain.
-Tramadol is often used in cases of mild acute pain, but due to its potential abuse should be relegated to a second- or third-line option.
+At times, short-term use of a muscle relaxer may be helpful for muscle spasm that often contributes to this type of acute pain.
+Tramadol is often used in cases of mild acute pain, but its potential abuse should be relegated to a second or third-line option.
 In this case, Chris is also on sertraline, and there is a potential interaction between tramadol and sertraline.

 The goal, in this case, is to minimize disability and return Chris to her baseline function as soon as possible.
-Relative rest at first may be appropriate, but prolonged bed rest will contribute to deconditioning and stiffness and will prolong recovery.
-The patient with acute low back pain should have exercises to strengthen the low back, stomach, and other core muscles as well as stretching the low back and legs.
+Relative rest may be appropriate at first, but prolonged bed rest will contribute to deconditioning and stiffness and prolong recovery.
+The patient with acute low back pain should have exercises to strengthen the low back, stomach, and other core muscles and stretch the low back and legs.

-Appropriate health care of back pain will get patients back to normal functioning quickly while minimizing the risk of dangerous treatment options.
+Appropriate health care for back pain will quickly get patients back to normal functioning while minimizing the risk of dangerous treatment options.

 Neck pain can occur from multiple pathologies, including trauma, muscle strain, or disc pain.
 Most cases of neck pain will resolve within three weeks.
 Initial treatments are conservative, including oral analgesics (acetaminophen or NSAIDs for mild or moderate pain; short-term opioids for severe pain), posture modification, and exercise.

-Pharmacological options for chronic pain include acetaminophen; NSAIDs; a low-dose antidepressant, especially in those who have pain that interrupts sleep; a muscle relaxant may be considered for those with muscle spasm; and rarely opioids.
+Pharmacological options for chronic pain include acetaminophen; NSAIDs; a low-dose antidepressant, especially in those with pain that interrupts sleep; a muscle relaxant may be considered for those with muscle spasms, and rarely opioids.